joshgerdes/jekyll-uno/_drafts/azure-deployment-cleanup-with-azure-devops.md

  8. Click on **Certificates & Secrets**
  9. Press **+ New Client Secret**
 10. Enter a relevant description and expiry date and click Add
-11. **Copy** the **value** of the new secret (this is essentially your password), and you won't be able to see the value again.
+11. **Copy** the **value** of the new secret (this is essentially your password), and you won't be able to see the matter again.

-##### Create Custom Role & Assign permissions
+##### Create Custom Role & Assign permissions.

 Now that your service principal has been created, it is time to assign permissions because this script targets all subscriptions under a management group; we are going to set the permissions to that management group so that it flows to all subscriptions underneath it - and in the view of least privileged we will create a Custom Role to apply to our Service Principal.

 ##### Create Custom Role

-In order for the deployment history to be completed, we will need the following permissions:
+For the deployment history to be completed, we will need the following permissions:

 * "Microsoft.Resources/deployments/delete",
 * "Microsoft.Resources/subscriptions/resourceGroups/read",